spatten35/JsonMiniProject/README.md

 In the dataset provided, each row represents a resume.
 The 'race' column has two values, 'b' and 'w', indicating black-sounding and white-sounding.
 The column 'call' has two values, 1 and 0, indicating whether the resume received a call from employers or not.

 Note that the 'b' and 'w' values in race are assigned randomly to the resumes when presented to the employer.

+# Hospital Readmissions Data Analysis and Recommendations for Reduction
+Background
+In October 2012, the US government's Center for Medicare and Medicaid Services (CMS) began reducing Medicare payments for Inpatient Prospective Payment System hospitals with excess readmissions.
+Excess readmissions are measured by a ratio, by dividing a hospital’s number of “predicted” 30-day readmissions for heart attack, heart failure, and pneumonia by the number that would be “expected,” based on an average hospital with similar patients.
+A ratio greater than 1 indicates excess readmissions.